Xilinx/meta-xilinx/meta-xilinx-standalone/README.md

 # meta-xilinx-standalone

-This layer is meant to augment Yocto/OE functionality to provide a Baremetal/Standalone Toolchain as well as a generic version of various firmware that is required to boot a ZynqMP or Versal system.
+This layer is meant to augment Yocto/OE functionality to provide a Baremetal/Standalone distribution as well as a generic version of various firmware that is required to boot a ZynqMP or Versal system.

 For optimized versions of the firmware and additional components you must